Raditss/Tucil3_13521001_13521022/README.md

 ```
 The program will prompt you to enter the input file name, the start node, the end node, and the search algorithm to use (A* or UCS).

-The input file should be in the following format:
+The input file should be in the following format if you choose the geographic coordinate:
 ```
 n
 name_1 lat_1 long_1